Java syntax: Modules

+The public members of com.foo.bar.alpha and com.foo.bar.beta packages will be accessible by dependent modules.
+Private members are inaccessible even through a means such as reflection.
+Note that in Java versions 9 through 16, whether such 'illegal access' is de facto permitted depends on a command line setting.

+The JDK itself has been modularized in Java 9.
+For example, the majority of the Java standard library is exported by the module java.base.

 Import declaration

+An import statement is used to resolve a type belonging to another package (namespace).
+It can be seen as similar to using in C++.

 Type import declaration

 A type import declaration allows a named type to be referred to by a simple name rather than the full name that includes the package.
 Import declarations can be single type import declarations or import-on-demand declarations.
 Import declarations must be placed at the top of a code file after the package declaration.